 With two of us ordering a different item from each of the 6 included courses, together with the Amuse-Bouche (a complimentary tasting plate brought out first) which consisted of 4 different ‘tastes’, the 3 breads with different butters (each like another course), by the time we reached coffee, we had both sampled 19 different taste and sight sensations.

 Only Uncle Don had the wine parings which were generous, to say the least.
-I am a water drinker but there was no hint of disappointment on the part of the sommelier (I only know that word because I learnt it that night) that I would not be partaking of his wine expertise.
+I am a water drinker but there was no hint of disappointment on the part of the sommelier (I only know that word because I learned it that night) that I would not be partaking of his wine expertise.
 The service seemed like a finely rehearsed ballet with the dancers moving around us gracefully, graciously attending to our need and wants.

 The food was so delicious, and getting to taste each other’s choices extended the pleasure.
 Of course, by coffee I couldn’t eat another bite but when the time came to depart, not only was there a beautiful rose for me, but also an elegant goodie bag containing our personalised Menus, a box of handmade chocolates and a delectable cake all packaged beautifully.